coderefinery/presentations/mid-term.md

 - Train the trainer
 - .emph[Seeking co-funding from NeIC and participating universities]

-Secondary benefits:
+Additonal goals:

 - Continue coordinating Carpentries events in Nordics/Baltic countries
-- Driving Nordic research software engineers network
+- Driving Nordic research software engineers (RSE) network
 - "Training support" of NeIC, for other projects
+- Support professional development of RSEs
+- Improve towards a more inclusive community and better gender balance